Are same day delivery services the final frontier?

 According to a recent article from Internet Retailer, none of Moosejaw’s consumers actually used the service.
 A number of factors were cited by their CEO including lack of promotion of the service, consumer disbelief that it was a real offer and possible consumer mistrust that their holiday goods would be received on time.

-So what is the future of same-day delivery?
+So what is the future of same day delivery services?

 Online retail giant, Amazon, currently offers same day delivery in 10 cities, but Amazon’s CFO stated in 2012 he did not foresee Amazon offering same day delivery nationwide.